topseed/topseed/README.md

 # what-demos

 'TopSeed' features:
+- DOM centric to be more friendly with team that includes interactive designers that code
 - Page Transitions for SPA w/ SEO - all at the same time
 - Static, serverless, deployed to CDN edge cache (fetch() microservices)
-- DOM centric to be more friendly with team that includes interactive designers that code
 - PWA and AMP at same time w/ re-use.
 First page served can be APM, that upgrades to PWA/interactive
 - Support for Native Mobile Apps (phonegap/cordova)
 - Uses HTML5.1 Standard Web Components - others will have to rewrite
 - Material Design Sass/BEM
+- Reduce bit rot and reduce maintenance costs.

 - No magic, you see can how each part works, KISS.

 For discussion, comments and Q/A: <https://gitter.im/what-community/Lobby>